-This year and into next year, St Bees will be celebrating the 900th year since the founding of St Bees Priory, round which much of the villages’s religious and community activities occur.
+IN 2020 and 2021 (due to COVID) , St Bees will is celebrating the 900th year since the founding of St Bees Priory.

 and the Village School

-playing field by the railway line.
+playing field or the Adams Recreation Ground.
 There are also multiple stalls, refreshments, including a beer tent.
-This takes place in June.
+This nroamlly takes place in June.

-An annual competition to build an artistic representation of the current subject from sand and beach items.
+An annual competition to build an artistic representation on a specified theme from sand and beach flotsam.

 Each year Santa visits the village in December.
 His sleigh